d2l-ai/d2l-en/chapter_preliminaries/pandas.md

 Create a raw dataset with more rows and columns.

 1. Delete the column with the most missing values.
-2. Convert the preprocessed dataset to the `ndarray` format.
+2. Convert the preprocessed dataset to the tensor format.

 :begin_tab:`mxnet`